mechanysm/MS-MSDT-Proactive-remediation/README.md

 MS-MSDT-Proactive-remediation
 =======
-Uses Intune Proactive remediations to detect and Move the MS-MSDT class.
+Uses Intune Proactive remediations to detect and Move the MS-MSDT class, this is to address CVE-2022-30190 (Follina) Vulnerability.

 Intune Proactive Remediations
 -------